isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 \end{aligned}
 $$

-This is the syntax we will emulate in Agda.
-Doing so is a little finicky and deserves some thought.
-To wet your whistle, however, after this section is complete we will be able to structure the above proof in Agda as:
+This is the syntax we will emulate in Agda, although doing so is a little finicky and will require much thought.
+To pique your interested, after this section is complete we will be able to structure the above proof in Agda as:

 Hidden